philipturner/molecular-renderer/README.md

 # Molecular Renderer

 Scriptable application for running OpenMM simulations and visualizing at high framerates.
 Provides up to 120 Hz uninterrupted playback with RTAO.
 This application is optimized for simulations with 10,000-1,000,000 atoms.
 The rendering quality and feature-completeness may initially underperform PyMOL, but the gap should close over time.
+It may eventually gain an [AR](https://github.com/philipturner/arheadsetkit) companion app, replicating Drexler's method of visualizing MNT in <i>Radical Abundance</i> (2013).

 > Note: [MSEP](https://astera.org/molecular-systems/) is planning to accomplish a similar task.
 However, molecular-renderer serves as a simpler environment to help the author learn computational chemistry.
 In addition to atomistic rendering, it should incorporate electronic structure visualization with wave functions that vary in real-time.
 Both interactive and pre-recorded data may be used.